 My clients deserve the best, and The Beauty Patrol is one of the ways I help ensure they have the best.
-Those of you who’ve been in the studio for headshots or portraits might already be familiar with The Beauty Patrol.
+Those of you who’ve been in the studio for professional headshots or acting headshots might already be familiar with The Beauty Patrol.

 For those who haven’t yet had a chance to work with them (what are you waiting for, by the way, let’s get you into the studio!), they’re a team of the best makeup artist in Louisville, headed up by the fabulous Pam Butler.
 I definitely encourage you to check them out, especially if you’re in need of amazing bridal or special occasion makeup.

-Pam and her team frequently do makeup for my actor headshots, professional headshots, and portrait sessions, and in the course of sessions, Pam is often asked for tips on improving the skin and completion.
+Pam and her team frequently do makeup for my headshot clients.
+During the course of the sessions, Pam is often asked for tips on improving the skin and completion.
 The topic has come up often enough that she put together a list of 5 things that you can do for better skin RIGHT NOW!

 1: Drink Water